zwihawks/MomentaryCogT1D/README.md

 ## MomentaryCogT1D
-Code and resources associated with manuscript "Characterizing dynamic changes in glucose and momentary cognition in Type 1 Diabetes"
+Code and resources associated with manuscript "Dynamic associations between glucose and ecological momentary cognition in Type 1 Diabetes"

 #### Authors: